globaleaks/GlobaLeaks-0.1/Readme.md

 Under Windows|MacOSX|whatever, start the service with:
     globaleaks/startglobaleaks

-then you could found running those web services:
+then you will find running as a web service the following:

-* whistleblowing interface its bind at http://127.0.0.1:8000
+*  whistleblowing interface binds to http://127.0.0.1:8000
 *  node administrator targets configuratation http://127.0.0.1:8000/globaleaks/admin/
 *  debug only global view interface: http://127.0.0.1:8000/globalview
 *  web2py developer access: http://127.0.0.1:8000/admin password "globaleaks"

 How to hack on it
 -----------------